This coconut chia pudding is so thick, filling, and creamy, you won’t believe it is healthy!

 - If you’d prefer a sweeter chia pudding, add more honey or maple syrup.

 - If you’d like this to be part of meal prep, you can easily double or triple the ingredients.
 I like prepping them in small jars and having them all ready to go for a week of breakfasts.

-- To store: Chia pudding should always be stored in the refrigerator, covered.
+To store: Chia pudding should always be stored in the refrigerator, covered.
 It will keep fresh for up to a week.

-- To freeze: Place the pudding in a shallow container and store it in the freezer for up to 6 months.
+To freeze: Place the pudding in a shallow container and store it in the freezer for up to 6 months.

-More keto breakfast recipes to try
+More healthy breakfast recipes to try

-Coconut Milk Chia Pudding
+Coconut Chia Pudding